 Creating sourdough bread involves multiple steps, and although it might appear daunting initially, with practice, the process will become more intuitive.
 Over time, you'll develop an instinct for your dough.
 While your initial loaves might not be flawless, each baking experience will teach you valuable lessons, enhance your expertise, and refine your skills.

-STEP 2 Mix the dough: Combine the ingredients together in a large mixing bowl and stir until no traces of dry flour remain.
-Cover the bowl with plastic wrap and let it rest for 1 hour (image 2).
+Start with an active starter.
+Combine the ingredients together in a large mixing bowl and stir until no traces of dry flour remain.
+Cover the bowl with plastic wrap and let it rest for 1 hour

 To perform the windowpane test: